Cacti/documentation/Spine.md

 with 4 GB RAM and standard local disks.

 When using Spine, don't change crontab or systemd settings.
-The poller entry point is always `poller.php` — Spine is invoked by the poller, not directly from cron or systemd.
+The poller entry point is always `poller.php`.
+Spine is invoked by the poller, not directly from cron or systemd.

 To activate Spine instead of cmd.php, please visit